ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 #### Functional Requirements

-- **HRS 01**: The SAMW25 microcontroller was used for processing, Wi-Fi communication, and interfacing with peripherals via I2C, SPI, UART, and GPIO.
+- **HRS 01**: The SAMW25 microcontroller shall be used for processing, Wi-Fi communication, and interfacing with peripherals via I2C, SPI, UART, and GPIO.

-- **HRS 02**: A capacitive soil moisture sensor measured soil water content (±3% accuracy) via I2C and triggered a water pump when moisture dropped below 400 soil moisture capacitive value.
+- **HRS 02**: A capacitive soil moisture sensor shall be used to measure soil water content (±3% accuracy) via I2C and shall trigger a water pump when moisture drops below a capacitive value of 400.

-- **HRS 03**: A SHT4x sensor measured temperature and humidity with ±0.5°C and ±2% accuracy.
-It is used to monitor the environmental condition to help provide the suitable care based on the data.
+- **HRS 03**: An SHT4x sensor shall measure temperature and humidity with ±0.5°C and ±2% accuracy.
+It shall be used to monitor environmental conditions to support suitable plant care.

-- **HRS 04**: A photodiode-based light sensor interfaced via ADC and detected lux levels (±2 lux).
-It helped disable sensors at night to save power.
+- **HRS 04**: A photodiode-based light sensor shall be interfaced via ADC and shall detect lux levels (±2 lux).
+It shall assist in disabling certain sensors at night to save power.

-- **HRS 05**: A soil NPK sensor (via RS485 + UART) measured nitrogen, phosphorus, and potassium levels.
-It requires only 5V and RS485 module is powered via a separate system based on the rating (3.3v or 5V module).
+- **HRS 05**: A soil NPK sensor (via RS485 + UART) shall be used to measure nitrogen, phosphorus, and potassium levels.
+It shall require 5V, and the RS485 module shall be powered via a separate supply (3.3V or 5V depending on module rating).

-- **HRS 06**: A DC water pump (500 ml/min) was activated via GPIO based on soil moisture and adjusted for temperature and weather.
+- **HRS 06**: A DC water pump (500 ml/min) shall be activated via GPIO based on soil moisture readings and shall adjust based on temperature and weather data.

-- **HRS 07**: A PIR motion sensor detected objects within 50 cm and triggered a buzzer via GPIO for 5 seconds.
+- **HRS 07**: A PIR motion sensor shall detect objects within a 50 cm radius and shall trigger a buzzer via GPIO for 5 seconds.

-- **HRS 08**: RC filter to get the reference voltage of ADC to the value comparable for microcontroller and reduce the noise in the signal too.
+- **HRS 08**: An RC filter shall be used to set the reference voltage of the ADC to a value suitable for the microcontroller and to reduce signal noise.

-- **HRS 09**: The system ran on a 3.7V 2500mAh Li-ion battery with buck and boost converters for 3.3V, 5V, and 12V lines.
+- **HRS 09**: The system shall operate on a 3.7V 2500mAh Li-ion battery with buck and boost converters supplying 3.3V, 5V, and 12V rails.

-- **HRS 10**: A microSD card (via SPI) logged data from sensors and firmware images.
+- **HRS 10**: A microSD card interfaced via SPI shall log sensor data and firmware images.

-- **HRS 11**: A PWM-controlled motor-driven puppet was activated on motion detection to deter animals.
+- **HRS 11**: A PWM-controlled motor-driven puppet shall be activated on motion detection to deter animals.

-- **HRS 12**: Power and barrel LEDs provided system status.
+- **HRS 12**: Power and barrel connector LEDs shall be included to indicate system and power status.

-- **HRS 13**: RS485 interfaced with the NPK sensor and was powered by a 12V boost converter (Can also be powered by 5V based on testing).
+- **HRS 13**: An RS485 interface shall be used for the NPK sensor, powered by a 12V boost converter (or 5V depending on module requirements).

-- **HRS 14**: An SGP40 sensor monitored VOC levels (0–1000 ppm) via I2C.
+- **HRS 14**: An SGP40 sensor shall be used to monitor VOC levels (0–1000 ppm) via I2C.

-- **HRS 15**: A 5V wall adapter powered high-current devices like the pump and fan.
+- **HRS 15**: A 5V wall adapter shall be used to power high-current devices such as the pump and fan.

 #### Validation of Hardware